UltraMessaging/rtlim/README.md

 An adaptive algorithm might slowly increase the sending rate until congestion or loss happens, and then back off.
-This can produce a sawtooth-shaped graph of sending rate, oscillating around the maximum sustainable send rate.
+It can produce a sawtooth-shaped graph of sending rate, oscillating around the maximum sustainable send rate.

-However, ACKs from receivers is generally required to detect congestion, which is generally bad for multicast protocols, and loss introduces significant latency outlier for NAK/retransmission.
+However, ACKs from receivers is generally required to detect congestion, which is usually bad for multicast protocols, and loss introduces significant latency outlier for NAK/retransmission.